MSkalai1998/bhuvithedataguy.github.io/_posts/2021-08-28-debezium-with-aws-msk-iam-authentication.md

 ## Caveats:

+### #1 Cluster type:

-1.Initially, I was using t3.small.
+Initially, I was using t3.small.
 So I used a very larger value for `reconnect.backoff.ms` But it didn't work for me, Then I increased the cluster to m5.
 After that, it was fixed.
 Then again I scale down to t3.
 This time I didn't get that `Too many connects` error.
 I don't why after scale down it didn't occur.

+### #2 No errors on the connector even its not producing any data

-2.In the worker properties file, I didn't add the `producer.ssl*` and `consumer.ssl*`.
+In the worker properties file, I didn't add the `producer.ssl*` and `consumer.ssl*`.
 It'll not work, so it has to return errors while deploying debzium or sink connectors.
 But status is showing running and the kafka connect logs returned some errors like disconnected.

 ```bash
 Aug 26 14:54:16 ip-172-30-32-13 connect-distributed: [2021-08-26 14:54:16,708] WARN [debezium-s3-sink-db01|task-0] [Consumer clientId=connector-consumer-debezium-s3-sink-db01-0, groupId=connect-debezium-s3-sink-db01] Bootstrap broker b-1.kafka.ap-south-1.amazonaws.com:9098 (id: -2 rack: null) disconnected

 Aug 26 14:59:15 ip-172-30-32-13 connect-distributed: [2021-08-26 14:59:15,548] WARN [mysql-connector-02|task-0] [Producer clientId=connector-producer-mysql-connector-02-0] Bootstrap broker b-1.kafka.ap-south-1.amazonaws.com:9098 (id: -2 rack: null) disconnected
 ```

+### #3 Addon to #2 issue

-3.We added the `producer.ssl*` and `consumer.ssl*` to the worker properties file, but in the debezium connector JSON file, I tried without adding the `database.history.producer.*` and `database.history.consumer.*` properties.
+We added the `producer.ssl*` and `consumer.ssl*` to the worker properties file, but in the debezium connector JSON file, I tried without adding the `database.history.producer.*` and `database.history.consumer.*` properties.
 After the deployment, the connector was running but nothing gets produced.
 But the log was showing,

 ```bash
 Aug 26 14:59:15 ip-172-30-32-13 connect-distributed: [2021-08-26 14:59:15,548] WARN [mysql-connector-02|task-0] [Producer clientId=connector-producer-mysql-connector-02-0] Bootstrap broker b-1.kafka.ap-south-1.amazonaws.com:9098 (id: -2 rack: null) disconnected
 ```
+### #4 Sink connector group

-4.I granted the IAM topic level permissions to debezium-* prefix.
+I granted the IAM topic level permissions to debezium-* prefix.
 But when I deployed the sink connector with the name `s3-sink-conn-01`, It threw an error like Access Denied on the group `connect-s3-sink-conn-01`.

 ```bash
 GroupAuthorizationException: Not authorized to access group: connect-s3-sink-conn-01